lakshmankumar12/nixPowerToolNotes/docker.md

 * special name for host - `host.docker.internal`
     * works in windows and mac
     * it will typically be 172.17.0.1 for linux
+    * in linux you can do this when you start docker:
+        * `--add-host host.docker.internal:host-gateway`
+        * this will setup `/etc/hosts` appropriately. eg:
+            * `172.17.0.1      host.docker.internal`

 * There are 3 networks - bridge / host / none.
 By default, all containers run in the bridge network